serpapi/serptrail/README.md

 - Track whether a website is cited in Google AI Overviews
 - Attach multiple websites to the same keyword without repeating the search
 - Compare historical performance using saved views
-- Ask questions about rankings through the OpenAI-powered chat assistant
+- Ask questions about historical data andrankings through the OpenAI-powered chat assistant
 - Estimate monthly SerpApi credit usage from your current configuration
-- Configure SerpApi and OpenAI keys through Settings

 ## How SerpTrail works

 ### Keywords and websites

 Keywords and websites are tracked independently.
 A keyword defines:

 - Search query
 - Locations
 - Check frequency
 - Search depth

 One Google search is performed for each keyword, location, and requested results page.
 The returned results are then checked against every website attached to that keyword.

-Attaching another website therefore does not increase SerpApi usage.
-Increasing the number of keywords, locations, pages, or checks does.
+Attaching another website therefore does not increase SerpApi usage and is possible retroactively.

 ### Multi-page Google results

-By default, SerpTrail checks the first page of Google results.
-Search depth can be configured from one to five pages for each keyword.

-Each page contains up to 10 organic results:
+You can configure search depth from one to five pages for each keyword.
+A single `SearchRun` represents a keyword and location check.
+Each requested Google page is stored separately as a `SearchRunPage`, including its SerpApi search ID, response, offset, and status.
+Each page contains up to 10 organic results from Google:

 | Search depth | Positions checked | SerpApi credits per location |
 | --- | --- | --- |